 March 23 - Dominic Dromgoole: 'Shakespeare on the Road'

-Dromgoole, artistic director of Shakespeare's Globe, discusses his own experience with Shakespeare as well as the broader reception to Shakespeare internationally.
+Dromgoole, artistic director of Shakespeare's Globe, discusses his own experience with Shakespeare as well as the broader reception to Shakespeare internationally for the fourth annual Notre Dame London Shakespeare Lecture.

 March 24 - Ann Thompson: '"You need not tell us what Lord Hamlet said."
 Have we heard it all?'